-a.
-Adhere to the Customer Service roles and responsibilities outlined in Schedule C Section 19 of Agreement 40684 (p.46 - 47)
+- a.
+Adhere to the Customer Service roles and responsibilities outlined in Schedule C Section 19 of Agreement 40684 (p.46 47) - b.

-adequate and appropriate human resource, management and administrative b.
 Commit to providing Customer Satisfaction of 85% for Participants and Employers as outlined in Schedule G, Performance Commitments of Agreement 40684 (p.56)